AronAyub/Sigfox-GET-POST-request-API/README.md

 ## HTTPS GET REQUEST PYTHON SCRIPT
 This API is very much useful for data consumption.
 #### Consuming open Source data
 Start by consuming unauthenticated APIs.
-In python, a few lines of code are used to do this:
+In python, a few lines of code are used:

 ```
 # Consuming open source APIs